-To pursue the energy use efficiency target, the Group has implemented various energy saving measures.
-The Group's energy saving measures are as follows:
+The Group would implement various energy-saving measures.
+The Group's energy-saving measures are as follows:

-- Use energy-saving equipment and electrical appliances in offices, and gradually replace outdated equipment with energy-certified equipment; - Require employees to turn on electrical equipment, such as lighting equipment, air conditioners, fans, etc. during business hours based on actual needs; - Encourage employees to turn off the power of electronic appliances when not in use or after work; - Set computers and other information and communication technology equipment to automatic standby mode or switch them off when not in use; and - Strengthen the maintenance and repair of equipment, maintain the electronic equipment at optimal state so as to use electricity efficiently.
+- use energy-saving equipment and electrical appliances in offices, and gradually replace outdated equipment with energy-certified equipment; - require employees to turn on electrical equipment, such as lighting equipment, air conditioners, fans, etc. during business hours based on actual needs; - encourage employees to turn off the power of electronic appliances when not in use or after work; - set computers and other information and communication technology equipment to automatic standby mode or switch them off when not in use; and - strengthen the maintenance and repair of equipment, maintain the electronic equipment at optimal state so as to use electricity efficiently.